nomadtales/SuspendRockstar/ReadMe.md

 ### Suspend RDR2
 1. Create a new Desktop Shortcut.
-2. Add either of the following to the "Type the location of the item" box (pwsh.exe if installed):
+2. Add either of the following commands below to the "Type the location of the item" box.
+Use pwsh.exe if installed.
+3. Call the Shortcut "Rockstar Suspend" and click *Finish*.
+4. Set the shortcut to permanently Run as Administrator by right-clicking the Shortcut, selecting *Properties*, click on *Advanced*, check the *Run as Administrator* box.

 #### PowerShell 5.1 (PowerShell.exe)
 `powershell.exe -ExecutionPolicy Bypass -Command "icm -Command ([ScriptBlock]::Create((iwr -Uri 'https://raw.githubusercontent.com/nomadtales/SuspendRockstar/master/Suspend-Rockstar.ps1' -UseBasicParsing).Content))"`

 #### PowerShell 7 (PwSh.exe)
 `pwsh.exe -ExecutionPolicy Bypass -Command "icm -Command ([ScriptBlock]::Create((iwr -Uri 'https://raw.githubusercontent.com/nomadtales/SuspendRockstar/master/Suspend-Rockstar.ps1' -UseBasicParsing).Content))"`
-3. Call the Shortcut "Rockstar Suspend" and click *Finish*.
-4. Set the shortcut to permanently Run as Administrator by right-clicking the Shortcut, selecting *Properties*, click on *Advanced*, check the *Run as Administrator* box.

 ## Usage
 - When starting the script it will try and create the FireWall Rule the first time.
 Enter on *Y* to Confirm creation.